 Of course, exclusion isn’t all about race, faith or gender.
 It’s also about accommodating different levels of ability – not just the legal requirements but providing whatever a potential candidate might need to do their job.

-To make sure anyone with a disability feels welcome to apply, feature flexible hours and tele-working policies, talk about accessibility with regard to parking, entrances, lifts and bathrooms and avoid language that might exclude anyone with varying degrees of sight, hearing or communication skills.
+To make sure anyone with a disability feels welcome to apply, feature flexible hours and tele-working policies.
+Talk about accessibility with regard to parking, entrances, lifts and bathrooms.
+Avoid using language that might exclude anyone with varying degrees of sight, hearing or communication skills.

 Writing inclusive job descriptions is only a small part of a wider industry commitment to prevent discrimination, however it is a step we can all take to support inclusivity and diversity in recruitment.
 So, no more using a template or digging out an old job description and updating it – take a little extra care, and you will attract a wider, and more diverse pool of talent!